 The Municipal Manager is the head of the administrative arm of the municipality.
-There are four directorates in the municipality, namely:
+There are

 - Budget and Treasury Office;

 - Infrastructure, Development and Planning;

 - Corporate Services;

 - Community and Social Services.

 Each directorate is headed by a Director who is accountable to the Municipal Manager.
 The office of the Municipal Manager is organized purposefully to give administrative support to council sittings, executive committee meetings, Office of the Mayor, the Speaker, the Chief Whip and three other full-time councillors.
 The rest of the other councillors utilize the Office of the Mayor and their respective directorates for administrative and service delivery purposes.